 3) neutral environment

-4) everything is correct depending on the condition of the patient
+4) everything is true depending on the patient’s condition

 018. Proteolytic enzymes used for the treatment of purulent wounds include: